 Ear infections in dogs

-- Ear scratching, pain and head shaking are common symptoms.
+- Ear scratching, pain and head shaking are all common symptoms of an infection.

 - Head shaking

-- Scabs and crusting on the side of their face
+- Scabs and crusting in the ear and side of their face.

 When to contact your vet

 Contact your vet for an appointment ASAP if you suspect your dog has an ear infection - it’s a very painful problem that needs prompt treatment.
 If you notice any signs of a middle or inner ear infection (loss of balance/head tilt), this is more serious and requires a same-day appointment.
 Be sure to tell your vet if your dog has regular ear infections or has had more than 2-3 in its lifetime.

 Find out whether you are eligible for free or low cost PDSA veterinary treatment using our checker.